-She had begun to wear men’s clothing even to work.
-She helped with the typesetting and layout for the local gay magazine.
-She moved to San Francisco with her boyfriend.
-Her parents and siblings were supportive of her identity as a man, and her going-away present was a man’s suit.
+Sullivan had begun to wear men’s clothing even to work, and helped with the typesetting and layout for the local gay magazine.
+Sullivan moved to San Francisco with boyfriend.
+Sullivan's parents and siblings were supportive of his identity as a man, and the going-away present was a man’s suit.

 Louis was a pioneering organizer for female-to-male persons.
 He was the organizer of San Francisco’s Gay & Lesbian Historical Society.

 He identified as an gay trans man, at a time when the medical establishment maintained that no such person could exist, and was rejected by gender clinics on these grounds three times.
 He had obtained hormones and surgery from doctors not associated with gender clinics.
-He lobbied the American Psychiatric Association and the Harry Benjamin International Gender Dysphoria Association (now known as WPATH, World Professional Association for Transgender Health), to recognize his existence.
+He lobbied the American Psychiatric Association and the Harry Benjamin International Gender Dysphoria Association (now known as WPATH), to recognize his existence.

-He wrote the first guidebook for FTM persons, and also a biography of the San Francisco FTM, Jack Bee Garland.
+He wrote the first guidebook for FTM persons, and also a biography of the early 20th century San Francisco trans man, Jack Bee Garland.
 He did peer counseling at San Francisco’s Janus Information Facility, a clearinghouse for information on transgender issues; he was also active in the Golden Gate Girls/Guys (later the Gateway Gender Alliance).
 He was a frequent contributor to Rupert Raj’s FTM newsletter out of Toronto, Metamorphosis.

 In 1986 he finally had genital surgery, but suffered complication afterwards.
 Also later that year he was diagnosed as HIV+.
 Aids-phobia cost him his job.